Planning and Creating Communities

-1. Launch Network Assistant, and select Connect to a new community in the Connect window.
+1. Start Network Assistant, and select Connect to a new community in the Connect window.
 Click Connect.

 2. In the Create Community window, enter a name for the community.

-3. Click the Advanced button if you want to set a different HTTP port than the default port, 80.
+3. Click the Advanced button if you want to set an HTTP port other than 80, the default port.
 Enter the HTTP port number that you want to use.
 Click OK.

 4. Enter the IP address for the starting device, and click Discover Neighbors.